City: Mesa, Arizona

 Leslie Flores is a 2019 graduate of Dobson High School in Mesa, Arizona, where she served as a FAFSA peer coach during the 2018-2019 school year.
 Dobson High School is in the Mesa Public Schools district, which recently won the National College Access Network’s 2018-2019 FAFSA Completion Challenge.
-Leslie, who now studies business entrepreneurship at Arizona State University, shared more about her experiences helping students and families complete the FAFSA and inspiring more students to pursue their dreams of a college education.
+Leslie, who now studies business entrepreneurship at Arizona State University, spoke with the Kresge Foundation and shared more about her experiences helping students and families complete the FAFSA and inspiring more students to pursue their dreams of a college education.

 Kresge: Why is it important for your community at Dobson High School and in Mesa to increase FAFSA completion?